 Women on Boards exists to help women make the right connections and career choices to get to board level within their own company or to take on a non-executive board role.
 We are lowering the barriers to entry to the boardroom and building the pipeline of board-ready women.

 There are many different types of boards, all of which need directors or trustees, including charity boards, Public Sector boards, housing associations, education sector boards, sports boards, NHS boards - all the way up to FTSE Boards.
 However, women are less likely than men to be asked to join a board and many lack information about how to access these roles successfully.

-1: Building the pool of female role models by providing the information, connections and encouragement to ensure more women are appointed to boards across all sectors
+1: Build the pool of female role models by providing the information, connections and encouragement to ensure more women are appointed to boards across all sectors.

-2: Increasing the transparency of the board recruitment process through our vacancy listings and our work with head-hunters and the government to “turn off the spotlight and turn on the floodlights” when recruiting board members.
+2: Increase the transparency of the board recruitment process through our NED vacancy board (free service to any organisation seeking a board member) and our work with head-hunters and the government to “turn off the spotlight and turn on the floodlights” when recruiting board members.

 So we hope you will join us in our mission for transparency and open information.
 And if you like what we do, get engaged.
 Don’t just sign-up to our website as a free member, subscribe for just £120 (incl.
 VAT) and help us to build the next generation of female directors.

 In March 2014 we celebrated the fact that one in five FTSE100 board members are now women and that only 2 all-male boards remain in this select group of companies.
 But is 20.7% really such a great achievement when women make up half the population and more than 50% of university graduates?
 Beyond these headline successes: